-These stylized facts highlight the presence of strong heterogeneity in the dynamics of the cross-section of leverage.
-In the next section we present a model that is able to rationalize these new facts.
-Heterogeneity is a first order determinant of the dynamics of aggregate risk and of the macroeconomy in the model.
+These stylized facts highlight the presence of a convex relationship between leverage and size, of a strong and specific heterogeneity in the dynamics of the cross-section of leverage and of heterogeneity in the sensitivity with respect to the Fed Funds rate.
+In contrast, there is no clear link between equity quantiles and leverage, nor any robust relation between heterogeneous equity levels and sensitivity to the Fed Funds rate.
+In the next section we present a model that is able to rationalize these new facts and explore their implications.
+Heterogeneity in leverage is a first order determinant of the dynamics of aggregate risk and of the macroeconomy in the model.